Assassination-Classroom/javascript-hoist-the-right-way-mini-series/episode2.md

 <img width="20" alt="karma" src="./assets/karma.png">

-`karma`: sensei, as you told us before, decalration will happen when we use `var,let,const,function, function*, class`, which there is'nt any here in this `quiz`, and it has only the initialization(`assignment`), so i think it throws `ReferenceError exception`, because at the line 1, it wants to access `num` in the memory, but there is no `num` in there yet. let me check this plz:
+`karma`: sensei, as you told us before, decalration will happen when we use `var,let,const,function, function*, class`, which there is'nt any here in this `quiz`, and it has only the initialization(`assignment`), so i think it throws `ReferenceError exception`, because at the line 1, it wants to access `num` in the memory, but there is no `num` in there yet. let me show you plz:

 <div style="text-align:center"><img alt="Javascript Hoist the right way assasin level" src="./assets/epi2_3.png" ></div>